Eva Rausing

 Eva Louise Rausing (7 March 1964 – c.
 7 May 2012) was a businesswoman and philanthropist, and a member of the Rausing family, which owns the food packaging business Tetra Pak.
 She was the wife of Hans Kristian Rausing, whom she met in a rehab clinic in her native U.S., and with whom she had four children.

 Biography

 She was born Eva Louise Kemeny, a daughter of Tom Kemeny, a PepsiCo executive.
-In 2008, Rausing and her husband faced drugs charges after she was caught trying to smuggle drugs into the US embassy in London, and hard drugs were subsequently found at their home.
-She was eventually cautioned by the police.

 Rausing was the UK patron of international drug abuse prevention charity Mentor, and together with her husband, she also provided financial backing to Action on Addiction, a charity that helps young people with drink and drug problems.

 In 2008, Rausing was arrested after trying to enter the United States embassy in central London while carrying wraps of cocaine and heroin.
 She was held outside the embassy in Mayfair, leading to a police raid on the couple's Chelsea home, where more than £1,500 of drugs were found.
 Her husband, Hans Kristian Rausing, the heir to the £5bn Tetra Pak drink packaging empire, was then also arrested.